bnaveengithub/nbash-scripting/README.md

 # nbash-scripting
-BashScripting
+Bash

 this is my  first commit in the read me this is my second commit in the
-this is my third commit to read me
+this is my third commit to read m this is my fourth commit to read me